cszhilu1998/SelfHDR/README.md

 ### 3.3 Tone Mapping and HDR-VDP Calculation

 - We adopt `hdrvdp-2.2.2` toolkit, and you can download it from this [link](https://sourceforge.net/projects/hdrvdp/files/hdrvdp/2.2.2/).
-- Then we write code in `Content.m` and execute it.
+- Then we write code in `Contents.m` and execute it.
-- Code example in `Content.m`:
+- Code example in `Contents.m`:

 ```
     % Load HDR Images